Oregon Mesothelioma Lawyer

 Is Asbestos Still a Danger in Oregon?

-Unfortunately, yes, current residents and workers in Oregon can still be exposed to asbestos today.
+Unfortunately, current residents and workers in Oregon can still be exposed to asbestos today.
 One of the biggest issues in exposure is the asbestos materials that linger in older buildings.

 A recent lawsuit illustrates the ongoing risk.
 John Neves filed and won a whistleblower lawsuit against MacLaren Youth Correctional Facility in Woodburn.
 Neves supervised six young offenders in remodeling buildings on the site.